Angebright/Front-Web-Dev-Summative-Ange-Muhawenimana/README.md

  Accessibility Highlights

-Accessibility is a top priority. i designed this web application to be keyboard  and screen reader-friendly, ensuring usability for everyone.
+Accessibility is a top priority. i designed this web application to be keyboard  and screen reader-friendly, ensuring usability for everyone and everywhere.

 - Semantic HTML5 landmarks (`header`, `main`, `nav`, etc.)
 - Proper heading hierarchy (`h1–h4`)